-A Washing machine tripping or fusing electrics is a fault you can't really deal with unless you have electrical knowledge and an insulation test meter.
+A Washing machine tripping or fusing electrics is a fault you can't really deal with unless you have electrical knowledge, and a specialist insulation test meter.
 However, you might be able to do some basic checks as described in this article.
-A fusing washing machine can be caused by more things than any other fault – virtually any part, or any wire, or any connection.
+A fusing washing machine can be caused by many different components, and many different wires or connections.

-The most common causes for a washing machine fusing electrics are –
+Most common causes for a washing machine fusing electrics

 - The motor

 To properly diagnose a fusing washing machine you need an insulation test meter.
 These meters put 500 volts (DC) through the appliance and individual parts.
 They can detect the slightest of leaks to earth (low insulation faults).
 So this isn't a diy job.
 If you have the right equipment then you probably already know how to diagnose and deal with low insulation faults.
 If not, you should get someone in to look at it unless you can see something obvious like a chaffed wire.

 If you can’t see anything it might be wiser to book an appliance repair

 You can support this free resource by using my affiliates.
 They provide quality, related services and goods.

 Get a free repair quote.
 12 month guarantees.
 Various payment schemes.
 Get your appliance repaired